cdelker/ziafont/docs/strings.rst

 Calculating string size
 -----------------------

-The method :py:meth:`ziafont.font.Font.strsize` can be used to calculate the pixel width and height of a string without drawing it.
+The method :py:meth:`ziafont.font.Font.getsize` can be used to calculate the pixel width and height of a string without drawing it.

 .. jupyter-execute::

-    font.strsize('How wide is this string?')
+    font.getsize('How wide is this string?')

 |